 If your marital status has changed, your new will should reflect that fact.
 Moreover, if you make a designation in your will to "my wife", or "my husband", or "my partner" without naming that person, you may unwittingly be sowing the seeds for a post-mortem (your mortem) court battle.
 A former spouse(s) or partner may decide to contest your will through a process called a "caveat", claiming that s/he was the wife/husband you meant.

 If there are new children or grandchildren in the picture, you may or may not have to have your will re-written.

 If you have children, biological or adopted, or intend to have children, you should review your will to make sure it reflects your present wishes and will adequately protect any new arrivals.

 In the vast majority of cases, testators will wish to provide for all of their children, and for the children's children.
 When writing your will, it is important to think through various scenarios, and to try to provide for those who will be left behind after you pass away.
-If you allot a certain amount of money, or specific assets, to your children (it would be phrased "my children" in your will), what if one of your children dies before you do?
+If you allot a certain amount of money, or specific assets, to your children, phrasing it "my children" in your will, what if one of your children passes away before you do?
 If you only say "my children", then only the children living when you die will inherit under your will.
 If the deceased child has children, then the grandchild/ren of the deceased child will inherit nothing at all.